-- a) Technology Delivery: Supports HSA and HOP in the development of nearterm RD&T Program plans.
-Also supports HSA, HOP, and OTS in the development and delivery of new technologies and assists in the design and implementation of feedback systems to evaluate the effectiveness of new technologies. - b) Conduct Safety-Related Research and Field Tests: Conducts a research and development program in highway safety and operations (including Intelligent Transportation Systems) at FHWA's TFHRC and at other locations using a variety of research approaches including staff research, contract research, and cooperative research activities with other public and private researchers.
-Partners with HIF; HOP; HSA; HFL; and HEP to conduct field test and evaluation of new and cutting-edge technologies.
-Provides assistance to these offices and OTS in the demonstration field tests of market ready technologies. - c) Technology Services: Provides and maintains world-class research and development facilities in support of national highway needs.
-Provides technology analysis services, available directly to States and local governments, including laboratory testing, and forensic analysis. - d) Research Agenda Scanning/Advanced Research: Carries out the planning, development, and execution of a collaborative, inclusive information gathering, and outreach process intended to identify future targets of research opportunity regarding safety and operations elements of the RD&T agenda.
-Develops a cooperative plan for advance research initiatives that are higherrisk, potentially higher-payoff areas where work is unlikely to be undertaken by other programs or partners. - e) Professional Development: Provides opportunities for professional development and mutual exchange of expertise in technical areas through paths such as rotations and IPAs at TFHRC for HQ and field staff as well as State and academic personnel. - d.
-Office of Research, Development, and Technology (HRT)/Office of Corporate Research, Technology, and Innovation Management (HRTM) - 1) MISSION: Leads the development, coordination, management, evaluation, and communication of FHWA R&T programs and engages strategic relationships to enhance and leverage research development and implementation. - 2) FUNCTIONS:
+- 2) FUNCTIONS: - a) Technology Delivery: Supports the Offices of Safety and Operations in the development of near-term RD&T Program plans.
+Also supports the Offices of Safety, Operations, and Transportation Workforce Development and Technology Deployment in the development and delivery of new technologies, and assists in the design and implementation of feedback systems to evaluate the effectiveness of new technologies. - b) Conduct Safety-Related Research and Field Tests: Conducts a research and development program in highway safety and operations (including Intelligent Transportation Systems) at FHWA's TFHRC and at other locations using a variety of research approaches including staff research, contract research, and cooperative research activities with other public and private researchers.
+Partners with the HIF; HOP; HSA; HFL; and HEP to conduct field test and evaluation of new and cutting-edge technologies.
+Provides assistance to these offices and HIT in the demonstration field tests of market ready technologies. - c) Technology Services: Provides and maintains world-class research and development facilities in support of national highway needs.
+Provides technology analysis services, available directly to States and local governments, including laboratory testing, and forensic analysis. - d) Research Agenda Scanning/Advanced Research: Carries out the planning, development, and execution of a collaborative, inclusive information gathering and outreach process intended to identify future targets of research opportunity regarding safety and operations elements of the RD&T agenda.
+Develops a cooperative plan for advance research initiatives that are higher-risk, potentially higher-payoff areas where work is unlikely to be undertaken by other programs or partners. - e) Professional Development: Provides opportunities for professional development and mutual exchange of expertise in technical areas through paths such as rotations and IPAs at TFHRC for HQ and field staff as well as State and academic personnel.

+d.
+HRT/HRTM.

+1) MISSION: Leads the development, coordination, management, evaluation, and communication of FHWA R&T programs and engages strategic relationships to enhance and leverage research development and implementation.

 - a) Strategic Planning: Leads the development and coordination of FHWA's corporate research and technology planning.
 Develops and coordinates R&T input to FHWA's strategic and program plans. - b) Legislation, Regulations, Policy, and Guidance: Develops regulations, policies, and guidance related to RD&T, including reviewing R&T legislation and implementation of newly authorized research initiatives.
 Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices. - c) Budget Preparation and Execution: Leads the coordination and preparation of FHWA's annual R&T budget request for the overall R&T Program and prepares the budget request for RD&T in conjunction with the Office of the Chief Financial Officer (HCF).
 Works with program offices to determine funding needs in relation to program goals, and to translate this information into appropriations requests and supporting narrative justifications.
 Compiles, analyzes, and presents budget data in a variety of formats, including by organizational unit and budget line item, as well as by the Department's Strategic Goals, to support FHWA's R&T executive financial management decision process.
 Drafts sections of the annual budget and performance report, illustrating how research is supporting each of the goals Research and Development.
-Tracks the budget through the Office of the Secretary (OST) and Office of Management and Budget (OMB), responding to pass-backs and appeals at each stage.
+Tracks the budget through OST and OMB, responding to passbacks and appeals at each stage.
 Prepares briefing materials and contributes to testimony regarding the budget.
 Responds to requests for technical assistance from Appropriations Committees and staff.
 Prepares the R&T budget delivery plan upon receipt of notification of the final appropriation action by Congress.